CZ2002-SE3/MySTARS/README.md

 # MySTARS

-This is the group assignment for CZ2002.
+This is the group assignment for CZ2002, by Lab Group SE1 Group 1.
 Instructions on how to use it are given below.

 ## Setting Up Environment in Intellij